CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 ![image 2-2](images/2-2.drawio.png)

-### 2.3 Dynamic - Coherence influence
+### 2.3 Dynamic - Observation influence

 Agents will now base themselves on their surroundings to update their level of trust.
-They will be given information about their environment and compare it with what they see around them.
 This makes the asymptomatic state a crucial element to add to this simulation.
-Agents surrounded by infected but asymptomatic agents and given the information that the virus is widely spread will wrongly see them as non-infected and could think that the given information is inaccurate.
-In other words, they won't be able to reflect what is being told to them with what they see around them, resulting with their trust level decreasing.
+An agent surrounded by vaccinated and asymptomatic agents will think that the vaccine is efficient, while an agent surrounded by unvaccinated and asymptomatic agents will think that the vaccine is useless.

 ```mermaid
 flowchart LR